wvanderp/notes/Travel/Japan/Tours/G Adventures - Discover Japan.md

 ### Lake Kawaguchiko Walk
 **Fujikawaguchiko**
 **2h**
 Set out on a walk through this pocket of the Five Lakes region for unforgettable views of the local landscape.
-Depending on the weather, capture a glimpse of the snow-capped summit of [[Mt.
-Fuji]].
+Depending on the weather, capture a glimpse of the snow-capped summit of [[Mount Fuji]].

 ### Train
 **Fujikawaguchiko – Tokyo**